Sajeyks/Sajeyks/README.md

 ## :wink:How U doin!
 Its Sajeyks here!
 <br>

-## I'm a Student, Developer, Tutor, Contributor and not a Husband!
+## I'm a Student, Developer, Tutor, Contributor, and not a Husband!
  - :construction: Doing major constructions 🏗️
  - :seedling: I'm currently learning everything
  - :capital_abcd: Teaching here and there